 Before we even begin to get into this, we firstly need to observe that in physical tiredness or exhaustion there is a cause and there is an effect.
 There is a starting point, and there is an ending point.
 Anxiety itself is not what is causing the tiredness (or exhaustion in extreme cases.
 Anxiety is the starting point, and tiredness (or exhaustion) or is the ending point.

-The cause and effect and anxiety and stress!
+The cause and effect of anxiety and stress

 First we need to do is define what both the cause and effect are!